erangaeb/vpn-evaluator/README.md

 # how to run
 ```
-# This will prompt for service host enter your service host their
 python evaluator_with_processes.py
 ```
+* This will prompt for service host
+* Enter your service host their